Rebuilding Cartilage to Prevent Joint Pain

 Together with gathering clinical data and fulfilling the regulatory requirements for the 1st generation COPLA® for human use the company is also working towards harnessing the full potential of COPLA® as the second-generation studies are already ongoing.
 Askel participates in the 5.5M€ EU funded RESTORE-project together with eight other European partners.
 To answer the clinical and societal challenge of knee cartilage defects, RESTORE will develop smart and functional 3D-matrices by combining COPLA® with nanocarriers and stimuli-responsive nanobiomaterials to modulate inflammatory, cartilage degradation, and infection threats.
 These functional additives will be remotely stimulated, and their regeneration activity monitored with a non-invasive wearable and wireless device.
 While the RESTORE-project gives Askel wide possibilities to upgrade COPLA®, it also enables the company to acquire a lot of data about COPLA® itself – and this data is very useful in the market authorisation pathway of COPLA® for human use.

 IP of COPLA® is based in stringent knowhow and trade secrets.
 All the production steps are based on years of scientific research, optimization, and hands-on expertise of the team, and therefore it is considered practically impossible to produce a device of similar quality with the special functional properties presented in COPLA®.
 Askel has already identified mechanisms of how the core product’s patent protection will be strengthened and will fasten the work from early 2020 onwards.
-The team is investigating together with a patent attorney the possibility to have patent protection for COPLA®; a patent application covering the unique functionality of COPLA® has been drafted and will be filed next year.
+The team is investigating together with a patent attorney the possibility to have patent protection for COPLA®; a patent application covering the unique functionality of COPLA® has been drafted and will be filed in 2020.
 Freedom-to-operate studies have demonstrated that the company is not infringing any current patents.
 COPLA is a registered trademark in Europe and the USA.

 COPLA® Shuttle is a device designed for ideal arthroscopic delivery of COPLA®.
 Although, COPLA® can be implanted via general open surgery often the arthroscopic delivery would be preferred, for example with horse patients.
 The arthroscopic delivery of COPLA® can be done with general arthroscopic tools, however, to optimize the delivery method Askel has designed COPLA® Shuttle.
 The patenting process of the device is ongoing, and the company has filed a patent for COPLA® Shuttle at Q2/2018 (PCT application filed Q2/2019).